CezaryZal/LanguageMemo/README.md

 Number of tries:
 start – without hints
-0 – show inputSpace with sentence length
+0 – show inputSpace with memoItem length
 1 – show with special mark
-2 – show with first letter of sentence
+2 – show with first letter of memoItem
-3 - show with all first letters of sentence
+3 - show with all first letters of memoItem
 4 - show with every second letter
 5 – show all correct answers
 6 - show all correct answers, keeps looping step until client put correct answer